bgopi23/tp/docs/UserGuide.md

 </figure>

-To save a contact to your mobile phone from FitBook, simply scan the QR code next to the contact using your phone's default camera app!
+To save a client as a contact to your mobile phone from FitBook, simply scan the QR code next to the contact using your phone's default camera app!

 <div markdown="block" class="alert alert-warning">:warning:
 Due to the limited availability of mobile devices for testing, this feature has only been tested on the following devices: